[Published March 6, 2020; Updated Jan. 15, 2021]

 How is Marguerite Shuttle service impacted by the campus zones program?
 (Aug.
 28, 2020)

 Marguerite routes and schedules are not affected by the campus zones program.
 Only Stanford affiliates who are approved to be in the Academic Campus Zone should continue to those stops.

-A sign is being installed at the Palo Alto Transit Center to alert Marguerite passengers of the new rules governing access to different areas of campus.
 For updates about the campus zones program visit our COVID-19: Campus zones program updates webpage.